faucetsdn/udmi/docs/specs/tech_stack.md

 When using the
-[GCP Cloud IoT Core MQTT Bridge](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#publishing_telemetry_events) there are multiple ways the subschema used during validation is chosen.
+[GCP Cloud IoT Core MQTT Bridge](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#publishing_telemetry_events) there are multiple ways the specific schema used during validation is chosen.
 * All messages have their attributes validated against the `.../attributes.json` schema.
 These attributes are automatically defined server-side by the MQTT Client ID and Topic, and are not explicitly included in any message payload.
 * A [device event message](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#publishing_telemetry_events)